jeffThompson/PhysicalComputing/Assignments/04_FinalProject.md

 ## FOR TUESDAY, APRIL 30
 For next week, please have a working version of your project ready.
 This might not be fully-featured or have everything ready, but should be a clear iteratin of your project that you can demo and get feedback on.
 We won't have any demos in class, just a work day, so please come with your materials and tools ready to go – it will be helpful to prep a list of questions and things you need help with too to make the most of the time.

+## FOR TUESDAY, MAY 7
+For next week, please finish your project for the final critique.
+Your piece should be ready to go for class – if you have a complicated setup, please talk with me about finding a space to install ahead of time. **Note that you don't need to turn anything to Canvas until Friday!
+See below for details.**

+## FOR FRIDAY, MAY 10
+We will not meet during the exam period – instead, use the time to document your piece.
+The quality of your documentation is part of the grade for this project, so please take your time.
+Documentation is hard but is really the most important thing employers, curators, etc look at!
+See the `Deliverables` section above for what to turn in.